ChilliCream/hotchocolate-docs/docs/code-first.md

 title: Code-first
 ---

 The code first schema approach lets you built your GraphQL schema with .net types and gives you all the goodness of strong types.
-Moreover, there is no need to switch to the GraphQL syntax in order to specfy your schema.
+Moreover, there is no need to switch to the GraphQL syntax in order to specify your schema.
 All can be done in your favourite .net language.

 Lets walk you through some examples in order to show the various approaches to define a schema.